comps/ptef/README.md

 Unless otherwise specified (such as at a beginning of a file), all content in this repository is provided under the MIT license.
 See the [LICENSE](LICENSE) file for details.

+## Portability

+The PTEF specification itself can be implemented in virtually any programming language on any platform or libc which provides access to POSIX.1-2008 C API, namely the functions mentioned in the specification.

+The reference implementation is mostly-C99 with `_POSIX_C_SOURCE=200809` extensions, the nonstandard exceptions being several occurences of (fairly commonly supported) function attributes (`__attribute__`).
+The python3 interface to the reference implementation currently requires python 3.6 or newer.
+The bash interface (bash builtins, not standalone CLI utilities) requires bash 4.4 or newer.

+Note that the build process is smart enough to detect the lack of `python3` in PATH, or the lack of bash development headers, and avoids building those interfaces.

+The build system used for the reference implementation is GNU Make (using several of GNU-specific extensions) - this should be fairly widely available as `gmake` on \*nixes.
+The build system also uses `/bin/bash` to avoid the myriad of differences between POSIX-like shells, though any 3.x or newer version should work just fine.

+The biggest (temporary) portability blocker right now is the dependence on GNU linker due to symbol (ABI) versioning via `--version-script` and systems with shared library support.
+A possible fix to this is using `libtool`, though I was unable to easily figure out how to use it *while* providing support for symbol versioning on GNU ld and `CFLAGS`/`LDFLAGS` like `-flto` or `-fPIE`.
+Feel free to submit patches / reach out in case of linking issues.
+Thanks!